Redcon-1: Plot

-In Britain, a virus has swept the country, turning people into zombies.
-The virus has spread from a breakout from a prison in the south of England.
-A joint British-American special forces squad goes into the quarantine zone to extract Dr. Julian Raynes, a scientist who is meant to have the possibility of making a cure.
-There are four possible locations he might be in.
-The group, made up of Captain Stanton, Lieutenant Perez, Paige, Rodrigo and several others, enter the first location by assault craft on the river.
-They encounter the first zombies and discover that they are not like the normal zombie genre and are more intelligent, capable of hand-to-hand combat and utilizing objects.
-The first location is overrun by zombies, and they manage to fight their way out and find some combat vehicles that they use to get to the second location - a set of high-rise flats.
+After an outbreak in a prison in southern England, a virus swept over Britain, turning people into zombies.

+A joint British-American special forces squad goes into the quarantine zone to extract Dr. Julian Raynes, a scientist who is supposedly able to create a cure.
+After narrowing down his possible locations to four, the group, made up of Captain Stanton, Lieutenant Perez, Paige, Rodrigo and several others, travel to the locations one by one.

+Reaching the first location by boat, the team discover the zombies are capable of hand-to-hand combat and utilizing objects.
+Fighting their way out, the team secure several vehicles and get to the second location - a set of high-rise flats.

-The flats are overrun with zombies, and they make it to the room they need on the nearly top floor, the scientist not there again, but disaster soon strikes, when the biggest guy on the team, Jacob, is bitten during a struggle.
-Jacob commits suicide via gunshot to avoid zombification.
-They spot vehicles full of zombie soldiers who have maintained their military capabilities.
-The squad hide out amongst a pile of dead zombie corpses, but Private Bernstein is captured and taken away on a truck.
-They follow the vehicles using the tracking signal from Bernstein and discover a zombie army camp where there are a large number of zombie soldiers fully kitted out in CBRN hazmat suits.
-They discover their missing soldier being held in a container with other survivors - including two female civilians and Dr. Raynes.
+Fighting and evading zombies, the team makes it to their target near top floor, but fails to find Dr. Raynes.
+Jacob, bitten on the way, commits suicide to avoid zombification.
+Leaving the high-rise, the team spot vehicles full of zombie soldiers who have maintained their military capabilities.
+The squad try to hide, but Private Bernstein is captured and taken away.
+Following Bernstein's tracker, the team discover a zombie army camp.
+They find Bernstein held in a container with many survivors - including Dr. Raynes.
+While covertly evacuating the survivors, the team is confronted by the zombie soldiers.
+A firefight breaks out, killing many survivors in the crossfire.
+Eventually the team gets away with Dr. Raynes and a few survivors.

-After rescuing everyone in the container, they are confronted by the zombie soldiers and a firefight occurs with many survivors being killed by the zombies shooting them.
-After managing to get away, they interrogate Raynes.
-Meanwhile the squad’s commanding officer, Major General Smith, discusses the outbreak with the rest of his command staff and it turns out that his own son is infected and that they are still experimenting on other zombies.
-After taking shelter in a bunker, Paige admits to her boyfriend, Rodrigo, that she became infected during an earlier fight when some contaminated blood got in her mouth.
-He shares a passionate kiss with her anyway, knowing he will be infected like her.
-They stay behind from the group and head off into the countryside.
-They also discover that the surviving girl, Alicia, might be immune to the virus.
+Meanwhile, the squad's commanding officer, Major General Smith, discusses the outbreak with his staff.
+It is revealed his own son is infected and that they are experimenting on other zombies.

+The squad of soldiers and survivors take shelter in a bunker.
+Paige admits to her boyfriend, Rodrigo, that she became infected during the earlier fight.
+He shares a passionate kiss with her anyway, dooming himself.
+The couple leave the group and head to the countryside.
+It is also discovered that one of the survivors, Alicia, might be immune to the virus.

-Stanton, Bernstein, Perez, and Alicia arrive at the pickup point where Smith tells them that he has had to kill his son and there is no cure.
-Smith blamed Raynes and wanted vengeance against science and modern technology in the hopes of spreading the virus further as an airborne disease.
+Stanton, Bernstein, Perez, Dr. Raynes and Alicia arrive at the pickup point, where Smith awaits.
+Smith reveals that he had to kill his son.
+Mad with grief, Smith blamed Raynes and reveals his plan to spread the virus further, dooming the rest of humanity.
 Smith shoots Raynes and gets back to the helicopter whilst a firefight ensues between his security detail and the survivors.
-Perez is injured and it is revealed Bernstein was blackmailed by Smith to gather intelligence due to his parents being held captive.
-Perez remains behind to fight a horde but is outmatched and devoured.
+It is revealed Bernstein secretly works for Smith, who holds his parents captive.
+A horde approach, prompting the survivors to flee.
+An injured Perez remains behind but is overwhelmed and devoured.

 Stanton and Alicia are captured by the prison group, and it turns out that Alicia is the daughter of the leader of the rioters, Jimmy, who died after escaping earlier in the film.
-Jimmy was earlier revealed to have at least partial immunity from the virus.
-While Stanton is checking Alicia's bit it is revealed that she has scars from being bitten previously.
-He knows from the journal and a previous conversation that Jimmy was partially immune, and correctly deduces that Alicia is totally immune and can hold a cure against the virus.
-Stanton decides to try to get to the free zone and secure an alliance from a group of armed survivors who are near the border.
-They meet the survivors and discover Private Bernstein with them.
-Stanton explains the military’s plan to bomb the quarantine zone and then replace it with a dictatorial government (with Smith as its ruler), and the survivors agree to help him cross the border.
+Stanton checks Alicia's bite wound and sees she had other bite marks that have healed.
+From the journal and the knowledge that her father Jimmy was partially immune, he deduces that Alicia is can be the cure against the virus.

+Stanton and Alicia escape finds a group of armed survivors near the border, with Bernstein among them.
+Meeting with the leader, Stanton reveals the military's plan to bomb the quarantine zone and replace it with a dictatorial government lead by Smith.
+The survivors agree to help him cross the border.